Engin-Boot/monitor-pi-board-s1b11/meta-stats/README.md

 # V. Results

   Json report is generated out of final build process.
-  It contains all the packages installed during the build of core-image-sato The format of the JSON file is as follows:
+  It contains all the packages installed during the build of core-image-sato.
+  The format of the JSON file is as follows:

         {